michaelisvy/blog-files/05-blog-db-schema-spring-boot-hibernate.md

 primary key (id)) engine=InnoDB
 ```

 How does it work?
-At startup time, `Hibernate` parses the `User` class and generates a table based on the information it found (class name, attribute names and types, annotations…).
+At startup time, `Hibernate` parses all classes that have been decorated with the `@Entity` annotation.
+It then scans the `User` class and generates an `SQL` table creation query.
+The table name, column names, types etc are based on the information found in the User class (class name, attribute names and types, annotations…).

-A `create table` query is generated based on our database's `dialect`.
+### Starting the application one more time

+The `addressBook` database schema has been generated and it contains the `User` table.
+Which behaviour should we expect when starting the application one more time?
+When running the tests one more time, Hibernate compares the class `User` against the table `user`.
+It then sees that class and table are in sync and does not make any further changes.

+### Which SQL??

+While SQL looks similar when working with various database providers, there is no such thing as [completely interoperable SQL](https://en.wikipedia.org/wiki/SQL#Interoperability_and_standardization).
+There are nuances when working with databases when it comes to dates, string concatenation etc.
+Hibernate elegantly abstracts the SQL differences by using dialects.

-Inside our `pom.xml` we have configured the `mysql` jdbc driver as a dependency. `Spring Boot` then assumes that we use the default `MySql` dialect as shown in the logs:
+Inside our `pom.xml` we have configured the `mysql` jdbc driver as a dependency for MySql 8. `Spring Boot` then assumes that we use the default `MySql 8` dialect and configures `Hibernate` accordingly as shown in the startup logs:
 ```
 HHH000400: Using dialect: org.hibernate.dialect.MySQL8Dialect
 ```

-## Adding a non-conflicting change to a database
+## Adding a change to an existing database
 Let us now add the `Address` entity to our model.

 ```java